 The most appealing benefit for me is that I’m not using and disposing of tampons or pads, so I’m creating less waste and helping the environment.
 According to OrganiCup, “The lifespan of the cup means potentially saving the environment from the packaging and material waste of more than 2400 pads or tampons per user.”
 That’s a shit ton of tampons and pads.
 You can change that by purchasing just ONE menstrual cup!

 Additionally, most menstrual cups are designed to be worn for up to twelve hours.
 That means you can put your cup in before starting your day, go about your business, and empty it before you go to bed at night.
 No more changing out your pad or tampon every few hours.
 No more doing that thing where you stand up and ask your friend to look at your butt to see if you’re leaking.
 It’s a lifesaver.

 Another major benefit is that you’ll save money!
 Instead of buying a box of pads or tampons every few cycles, you can use your menstrual cup for YEARS.
 Yes, years.

-What’s the best menstrual cup for me?
+What’s the best menstrual cup for you?

 There are SO many options on the market these days!
 My tried and true favorite is the DivaCup.
 I will note that I had some trouble with inserting it the first time, but that’s because of the shape of my cervix.
 I flipped the cup inside out, and now it fits me just fine.
 There are tons of other options though, and most cups come in a variety of sizes!
 It all depends on your flow and cervix placement.